flutter/devtools/docs/timeline.md

 ## Flame Chart

 The flame chart shows the event trace for a single frame.
 The top-most event spawns the event below it, and so on and so forth.
-The CPU and GPU events are separate event flows, but they share a common timeline (displayed at the top of the flame chart).
+The UI and GPU events are separate event flows, but they share a common timeline (displayed at the top of the flame chart).
 This timeline is strictly for the given frame.
 It does not reflect the clock shared by all frames.

 <img src="images/timeline_flame_chart.png" width="800" />